Jim Pattison Centre of Excellence in Sustainable Building Technologies and Renewable Energy Conservation at Okanagan College‹ Back

 6,780 sq m

-- Targets Living Building Challenge and LEED Platinum
+- Targets Living Building Challenge

 - Largest photovoltaic array for a non-utility organization in Canada

 - Expected to consume less energy than a typical LEED Gold building

 - Sun-tracking light pipes magnify sunlight by a factor of ten

 - Vacuum tube solar panels supply hot water needs

 - Accessible green roof planted with local flora attracts local species

 - Nearly 100% B.C. wood, including local pine beetle-kill and FSC timber